 - Smell see if your child can identify the scents.

 - One big happy, smelly mess of fruity scented play dough.

 Eating the Alphabet: Fruits & Vegetables from A to Z by Lois Ehlert is an alphabet book extraordinaire!
-Wonderful paintings of fruits and vegetables seem ultra simple and it is but somehow the way the author has pieced this simple book together is brilliant.
+Wonderful paintings of fruits and vegetables seem ultra simple, and it is, but somehow the way the author has pieced this simple book together is brilliant.
 Maybe it’s that children learn about food at the table multiple times a day and feel proud being able to identify not only some of the letters but some of the pictures too!
-From a teaching standpoint I love that there are both upper and lower case letters on each page!
+From a teaching standpoint, I love that there are both upper and lower case letters on each page!
 This book will grow with your child, and beware it will also make you